 Moving toward the Former JCPenney’s (Burlington), we encounter a raised section of roof, which both Northwest and Almeda share.
 Again I felt more light was being let in as compared to Northwest.
 However, this could also be an effect of the white tile.

-Another shared feature between the malls is use of skylights near the C Entrance.
-Another thing to note, is that the Journey’s sign, much like many other fixtures in the mall appeared to have been converted to LED, while it’s not incredible technology it shows improvement.
+Another shared feature between the malls is the use of skylights near the C Entrance.
+Another thing to note is that the Journey’s sign, much like many other fixtures in the mall appeared to have been converted to LED, while it’s not incredible technology it shows improvement.

 Almeda and Northwest both shared the idea of using display spaces for smaller stores as opposed to the anchors, which is a nice touch.
 This display is directly across from the last photo.

-Inside the mall, we end up at Visible Changes, the last store before Burlington.
-There is also a good sized playground to my right, which replaced the fountain.
+We end up at Visible Changes, the last store before Burlington, inside the mall.
+There is also a good-sized playground to my right, which replaced the fountain.
 I wasn’t able to get a picture as it was in use.

 Finally, we reach the former Penney’s now known as Burlington.
 Similar to the Antique Mall at Northwest Mall, only one entrance was utilized.
 The original “door” or sliding glass from Penney’s is still used on the right entrance, but not the left.
 The Penney’s closed in 2006, moving to an off-site property.